pryn-kb/python-test/_episodes/14-writing-functions.md

 > > 2003/2/1
 > > ~~~
 > > {: .output}
 > 1. A similar function was used in "Arguments in call are matched to parameters in definition" above.
+However, notice the difference in how the arguments are called.
 > 2. It is useful to call a function with named arguments to ensure that the values of each argument are assigned to the intended argument in the function.
 This allows the order of arguments to be specified independently